Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 Working with struggling readers is darn hard work.
 Progress is slow, and it takes an enormous amount of effort.
 Really concerted, dedicated, sustained effort.
 The students I work with usually make me want to bang my head against a wall out of frustration and leap across the room for joy, and that's within a 45 minute tutoring session!

-The Florida Center for Reading Research (FCRR) recently summarized K-3 intervention research.
-FCRR staff established criteria for selecting studies to include in their review; 12 studies ended up making the review and contributing to Extensive Reading Interventions in Grades K-3.
+The Florida Center for Reading Research (FCRR) (opens in a new window) recently summarized K-3 research.
+FCRR staff established criteria for selecting studies to include in their review; 12 studies ended up making the review and contributing to Extensive Reading Interventions in Grades K-3 (opens in a new window).
 The report provides some guidance for people who work with struggling readers.
-I think it provides some insight into just what it takes to make a difference (and it's a lot).
+I think it provides some insight into just what it takes to make a difference (and it’s a lot).

 Among the findings: